-Citizen Science Saturdays are open to all and free for members ($5 for non-members), but designed especially for adult participants.
+Citizen Science Saturdays are open to all and free for members and volunteers ($5 for non-members), but designed especially for adult participants.
 Families will have lots of opportunities to enjoy similar and more age-appropriate science activities through our Green Start Play Days and weekend Nature Quests.

 Thanks to board member Holly Hartmann for hosting our first year of events and for inspiring us to get this project up and running!